raspberrypilearning/interactive-animation/en/step_8.md

 ---
 In the Sprite pane, go to **Choose a Sprite** and select your second sprite.

 Click the first sprite and go to its **Code** tab.
 Drag the code that is in the first sprite to the second sprite.
-You may have one script that starts with `when the green flag clicked`{:class="block3events"} block, as well as another script that starts with `when this sprite clicked`{:class="block3events"}.
+You may have one script that starts with a `when the green flag clicked`{:class="block3events"} block, as well as another script that starts with `when this sprite clicked`{:class="block3events"}.
 Make sure you copy **all** the code scripts that you have created.

 ![Image copy code to sprite](images/challenge1-sprite-list.gif){:width="300px"}